 He also notes that if you gain back weight during your non-fasting days, you are probably eating too much; try reducing your food intake on those days by 10 percent.

-Even though the Eat Stop Eat plan will help you lose weight without exercise, you should still exercise while you follow this program, though you may want to avoid it on fasting days if you don’t have the energy.
+Even though the Eat Stop Eat plan will help you lose weight without exercise, you should still exercise while following this program, though you may want to avoid it on fasting days if you don’t have the energy.

 Brad recommends strength training instead of a lot of cardio, and that you follow a consistent schedule of workouts 3 to 4 times per week, broken down into 2 to 4 exercises per body part, and 2 to five sets of each exercise with 6 to 15 repetitions in each set.